-Public comment open on Hurley docs’ “exposed/poisoned” word change at Wednesday board of managers meeting
+Public comment open on Hurley docs’ “exposed/poisoned” word change at today’s board of managers meeting

 The doctors asserted they had issued their change of wording because the children of Flint “were not poisoned and therefore they don’t have to be burdened by the stigma that the ‘poisoning’ label brings to mind.”

-Dr. Mona Hanna-Attisha, a Hurley pediatrician whose work in documenting heightened BLLs in Flint children in the fall of 2015 broke open the Flint story nationwide, was not at the meeting and said she did not agree with her colleagues decision.
-While Gomez first announced decision was unanimous, Hanna-Attisha said others present in the room said it was not.
+Dr. Mona Hanna-Attisha, a Hurley pediatrician whose work in documenting heightened BLLs in Flint children in the fall of 2015 broke open the Flint story nationwide, was not at the meeting and said she did not agree with her colleagues’ decision.
+While Gomez first announced the decision was unanimous, Hanna-Attisha said others present in the room said it was not.

 “I think we just need to move forward,” she said.
 Asked what motivated her colleagues to change their wording, she said she did not know.
 Her book about her life and the water crisis, What the Eyes Don’t See: A Story of Crisis, Resistance and Hope in an American City is about to be released and will be launched locally at the Flint Public Library June 21.

 In a March op-ed in the Detroit Free Press, Hanna-Attisha acknowledged that “Flint’s blood lead levels are not the worst in history nor even the worst in the country.”
-But she has emphasized any amount of lead that gets into children’s bodies is too much, and added screening procedures at during the time Flint was on Flint River water were “inadequate to document the extent of Flint’s lead poisoning problem.”
+But she has emphasized any amount of lead that gets into children’s bodies is too much, and added screening procedures during the time Flint was on Flint River water were “inadequate to document the extent of Flint’s lead poisoning problem.”

 “How many children have to be poisoned for something to become an environmental emergency?” she asked.